MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 Configure private DNS so the Global Secure Access clients can resolve private DNS names.
 Private DNS names are required for single sign-on.
 The clients use them to access published on premises resources.
 To learn more about Private DNS with Quick Access, see [how-to-configure-quick-access.md#add-private-dns-suffixes](how-to-configure-quick-access.md).

 1. Browse to **Global Secure Access** > **Applications** > **Quick Access**.
+1. Select the **Private DNS** tab and then select **Enable Private DNS**.
-1. Select **Enable Name Private DNS** and select **Add DNS suffix**.
+1. Select **Add DNS suffix**.
 At a minimum, add the top level suffixes of your Active Directory forests hosting users synchronized to Microsoft Entra ID.
 1. Select **Save**.

 ## Troubleshoot